 - Archive jobs can be scheduled.

 - PST files are not encrypted.
-Despite the fact that CodeTwo Backup features password protection for PST archives, this should not be considered a solution for safe storage of data.
+Despite the fact that CodeTwo Backup features password protection for PST archives, this should not be considered a solution for the safe storage of data.
 PST archive password protection uses a standard defined by Microsoft for this file type.
-Unfortunately, the methods defined by PST file type standard were cracked long time ago.
+Unfortunately, the methods defined by PST file type standard were cracked a long time ago.
 It is not difficult to find software that brakes PST passwords literally within seconds.
 CodeTwo did not implement better password protection to PST archives because if we did that, it would not be possible to import such PST files to MS Outlook.

 - Archiving data to PST files is a one-way operation, i.e. it is not possible to import data from a PST file back to a storage.

 - PST archive file cannot be larger than 10 GB, so if there is more data to be archived, the archive job will automatically create multiple PST files, each not bigger than 10 GB.
 This is by design, even though MS Outlook accepts PST files as large as 50 GB.
-During our extensive testing, we discovered inconsistent behavior of Outlook when importing PST files bigger than 10 GB.
+During our extensive testing, we discovered an inconsistent behavior of Outlook when importing PST files bigger than 10 GB.
 Also, due to the imperfections of the PST format, PST files corrupt rather easily.
 The problem becomes more visible for larger PST files.
-Therefore, for data safety we limited the archived PST file size to 10 GB.
+Therefore, for data safety, we limited the archived PST file size to 10 GB.

 - PST archives were implemented to allow easy import of archived items directly to MS Outlook.
-Considering this and the above-mentioned limitations, you probably should not think of PST archives as a proper and safe long term data archiving method.
+Considering this and the above-mentioned limitations, you probably should not think of PST archives as a proper and safe long-term data archiving method.

 Except for the above, PST archive jobs work in a similar way to standard archive jobs and are configured using a wizard as well.